UHF television broadcasting: UHF vs VHF

-This modern DTV antenna uses a Yagi for UHF reception placed in front of a log-periodic for VHF-high.
-Although the UHF band has five times as many channels as VHF, the antenna needed to receive them is much smaller in both length and width.
-An older design that also received VHF-low would have many more elements extending to the right.

 The most common type of antennas rely on the concept of resonance.
 Conductors, normally metal wires or rods, are cut to a length so that the desired radio signal will create a standing wave of electrical current within them.
 This means that antennas have a natural size, normally 1/2 of a wavelength long, which maximizes performance.
 Antennas designed to receive the same signal will almost always have similar dimensions.

 Because the antenna size is based on the wavelength, UHF broadcasting can be received with much smaller antennas than VHF while still having the same gain.
 For instance, Channel 2 in the North American television frequencies is at 54 MHz, which corresponds to a wavelength of 5.5 m, and thus requires dipole antenna about 2.75 m across.
 In comparison, the lowest channel in the UHF band, Channel 14, is on 470 MHz, a wavelength of 64 cm, or a dipole length of only 32 cm.
 A powerful VHF antenna using the log-periodic design might be as long as 3 m, while a UHF Yagi antenna with similar gain is often found placed in front of it, occupying perhaps 1 m.
 Modern UHF-only antennas often use the bedspring array and are less than a meter on a side.

 Another effect due to the shorter wavelength is that UHF signals can pass through smaller openings than VHF.
 These openings are the spaces between any metal in the area, including lines of nails or screws in the roof and walls, electrical wiring, and the frames of doors and windows.
 A metal-framed window will present almost no barrier to a UHF signal, while a VHF signal may be attenuated or strongly diffracted.
 For stations with strong signals, UHF antennas mounted beside the television are relatively useful, and medium-distance signals 25–50 km away can often be picked up by attic mounted antennas.